okulovsky/GettingAndCleaning/codeBook.md

  * The activity performed
  * The measurements, copied from the initial datasets/Human

- ## tidyData2.csv
+ ## tidyData2.txt

- This file stores data frames with the same structure, as tidyData1.csv, but all measurements are averaged for each person and each activity.
+ This file stores data frames in txt format.
+The data structure is almost the same, as in tidyData1.csv, but
+ * all measurements are averaged for each person and each activity.
+ * row names are excluded
+ * format is changed to txt, as required by the coursera